 Someone who is attracted physically and emotionally to more than one gender or sex but does not want to identify as bisexual because it is rooted in the idea of two genders (“bi”- sexuality meaning “two”).

-A shortened acronym for “lesbian, gay, bisexual, transgendered”.
-Sometimes you will see this as LGBTT2Q to include “lesbian, gay, bisexual, transsexual, transgendered, 2-spirited, queer”.
+A shortened acronym for “lesbian, gay, bisexual, transgender”.
+Sometimes you will see this as LGBTT2Q to include “lesbian, gay, bisexual, transsexual, transgender, 2-spirit, queer”.
 This may appear in various combinations.
 You will see LGBT used throughout this website.

 Drag Queen/Drag King